jchristopher/attachments/readme.txt

 * Fixed an issue where changing an Attachment on more than one Attachment would continually update the first Attachment
 * Media modal now includes filters (props marcochiesi)
 * Added German translation (props bessl)
+* Added filter to manipulate Attachments metadata before it's saved: `attachments_meta_before_save`
+* Underscores are no longer enforced over hyphens
+* More entropy for Attachments uid's to prevent collisions (props sketchpad)

 = 3.5.5 =
 * Fixed an issue where field values were improperly overwritten when the instance was set to prepend in some cases